ZanSara/new-haystack-pipeline-draft/proposal/0000-drop_basecomponent.md

 ## The Pipeline API

-These are the core features drove the design of the revised Pipeline API:
+These are the core features that drove the design of the revised Pipeline API:
 - An execution graph that is more flexible than a DAG.
 - A clear place for `DocumentStore`s
 - Shallow/lazy loading of heavy nodes to enable easy validation